Sum1Solutions/karen-read-trials/README.md

 - **Evidence Correlation:** Each day linked to relevant facts in the main evidence table

 ### 3. **Enhanced Source Documentation**
-- **25+ References:** Verified links to Court TV, CNN, Boston Globe, WCVB, Fox News, and other major outlets
+- **14+ Key Reference Pages:** Curated links to Court TV, CNN, Boston Globe, WCVB, Fox News, and other major outlets (see Links & References page for full list)
 - **Retrial-Specific Coverage:** Sources covering unique developments in the 2025 retrial
 - **Timeline Tracking:** Key dates, witness counts, and trial phases documented